OneGet/oneget/readme.md

 ### What's New
 PackageManagement is supported in Windows, Linux and MacOS now.
-We periodically make binary drop to [PowerShellCore][pscore], meaning PackageManagement is a part of PowerShell Core releases.
+We periodically make binary drops to [PowerShellCore][pscore], meaning PackageManagement is a part of PowerShell Core releases.
-Also PackageManagement and PowershellGet Modules are regularly getting updated in [PowerShellGallery.com](https://www.PowerShellGallery.com).
+Also PackageManagement and PowershellGet Modules are regularly updated in [PowerShellGallery.com](https://www.PowerShellGallery.com).

-Thus checkout the latest version from PowerShellGallery.com.
+Thus check out the latest version from PowerShellGallery.com.

 [pscore]: https://github.com/PowerShell/PowerShell